Introducing the ZeeGee

 The ZeeGee provides free motion in pan, tilt and roll axes, crucial to replicating the look of a shoulder-mounted camera.

-By leveraging a legacy Steadicam® arm and vest, the weight is transferred to the operator’s body while offering the classic booming range of that system.
+By leveraging a legacy Steadicam® arm and vest, the weight is transferred to the operator’s body.
 Now a shorter operator can boom up to the height of a taller actor or down to a seated person.
 The arm removes the operator’s footsteps which are rarely desirable in a handheld shot.

 The operator is free to control the camera via the handles on the side, or place a hand on the battery as desired.

-The learning curve is very minimal, especially if one is already used to using a Steadicam® arm and vest.
+The learning curve is very minimal, even without prior experience using a Steadicam® arm and vest.

 Simply put: the ZeeGee does it all, and better!

-The ZeeGee is a three axis cradle that provides unlimited pan, +/-60-90 degrees of tilt (depending on camera length) and +/-20 degrees of roll.
-It is designed to sit on a Steadicam arm post, (5/8” or 3/4” diameter depending on stabilizer manufacturer), and in 5/8” mode can also drop quickly onto a baby pin.
-Utilizing an industry standard 3/8-16” mounting platform, fore-aft adjustment can be done via sliding baseplate, or Steadicam dovetail via an SOS type plate.
+The ZeeGee is a three-axis cradle that provides unlimited pan, +/-60-90 degrees of tilt (depending on camera length) and +/-20 degrees of roll.
+It is designed to sit on a 5/8" Steadicam arm post so it can also drop quickly onto a baby pin.

 The ZeeGee has been thoughtfully designed to make everyone’s job in camera department easier!

-Initial balance can be done on the ZeeGee dock, which has a vertical balancing pin for fore-aft and left-right balance and an angle pin for top-bottom balance.
+Initial balance can be done on the ZeeGee dock via the balancing pin.
 Positive clamps, dialable height adjustment and engraved scales make finding balance repeatable and easy.
 Fluid dampening in tilt axis allows for fine adjustment of drag as desired.

 A wide and unobstructed platform allow for most camera builds to be accommodated without reconfiguration.
 All three axes can be quickly locked in neutral position, so the camera stays put for reloads or rebuilds.